CopernicaMarketingSoftware/Documentation/Publisher/en/smarty-2-vs-smarty-3.md

 syntax of personalization code used created in smarty 3 is slightly different.

+There are a few small things to pay attention to:

 -   Personalization used in existing templates based on Smarty 2 will remain valid after the release (backwards compatible).
 -   When creating a new template, you can still choose to use Smarty